How To Minimise The Risk of Someone Hacking Your Website – Updated 2022

 On the off chance that your site’s URL does not begin with https, you don’t have SSL security.
 This implies the information transmitted to and from the site (like passwords or customer card details) are decoded or in the worst case easily accessed by hackers.

 In the event that you need to include an SSL authentication on your business webpage or website, you may contact our team here, or start a live chat in the bottom right of this post.
 We are always glad to help set up a protection system or SSL to suit your small business.

 It would also be ideal if you make sure to remain cautious when surfing online following the similar practice above but as a visitor, this helps tremendously when trying to avoid someone hacking your website as all cookies lead back to whatever you do, in this case, your website.

 Look for the important padlock along with “S” in https, this represents secure.
 Check the sites you are visiting are protected and whatever you do, please don’t forget to log out once you have finished.

 Spam and Phishing messages are on the ascent once more, with a significant number of them conveying malicious attachments or links.
 It is smarter to not open messages from individuals you don’t know or that you were not anticipating in the first place.

 Simply ignore emails from senders you do not know personally unless you are sure you know the sender along with having checked it is not a pushing scam, for more information on how to check this please see our computer repair blog here

-The most recent worldwide cyber attack took advantage of older vulnerabilities in the Microsoft Windows Operating System, of witch newer security updates had been discontinued.
+The most recent worldwide cyberattack took advantage of older vulnerabilities in the Microsoft Windows Operating System, of which newer security updates had been discontinued.

 Hence, another safety step you could take is to stay up to date with the latest operating system along with making sure you have the latest operating system along with antivirus, malware, virus or rootkit protection database updates.